10 Horrific Drownings In Horror Films

 Omen II: Damien (1978)

 Omen II takes place approximately seven years after the original film, and the son of the devil has grown from a toddler to a teenage boy, still intent on world domination.
-In one of the most chilliest of horror sequences, we witness a man fall through ice and drowns as a hockey games plays out behind him.
-The scenes were remarkable shocking at the time, but are considerable subdued compared to some of the other films on this list.
+In one of the most chilliest of horror sequences, we witness a man fall through some ice and drown as a hockey games plays out behind him.
+The scenes were remarkable shocking at the time, but is considerable subdued compared to some of the other films on this list.

 Salem’s Lot (2001)

 There are many “blink and you’ll miss them” made for TV adaptation of Stephen King’s work.
 One of those you may have missed was the completely unnecessary remake of Salem’s Lot in 2004.
 In a sequence conjured up for the show, and one that makes no sense, Ralphie Glick is drowned by Richard Straker.
-The human familiar of the vampire Barlow, smashes a hole into Icey lake, and plunges Danny into it, where he beats at the ice trying to escape, before drowning.
+The human familiar of the vampire Barlow, smashes a hole into an icey lake, and plunges Danny into it, where the boy beats at the ice trying to escape, before drowning.
 Let’s hope that Barlow does not mind his meals frozen.
-Maybe they have a giant microwave hidden in the cellar of the Marsten House?
+Maybe they have a giant microwave hidden in the cellar of the Marsten House, to defrost the frozen kid?

 Dark Water (2005)